The Seattle Department of Transportation and King County Metro are partnering together to bring RapidRide to Delridge Way SW.

 Share your thoughts with us

 We will continue to keep this website and our project website up to date with project information.
-Please look out for future email updates as we approach our ground breaking.
+Please look out for future email updates as we continue with construction.

 Thank you, West Seattle!